Harley-Davidson WLA: History

 Many WLAs would be shipped to allies under the Lend-Lease program.
-The largest recipient was the Soviet Union, which was sold over 30,000 WLAs.
+The largest recipient was the Soviet Union, which was sold some 30,000 WLAs.

-Production of the WLA would cease after the war, but would be revived for the Korean War during the years 1949–1952.
+Production of the WLA would cease after the war, but would be revived for the Korean War during the years 1949–1952...in small numbers.

+During those post-WWII years two other WLA-variants were built: the 1950 WLH, purposely built for the Dutch MP (Marechaussee).